avgeiss/aerosol_optics_ml/README.md

-**This code accompanies the manuscript:**
+## About

-Geiss, A., Ma, P-L, Singh, B., and Hardin, J. C., (2022) "Emulating Aerosol Optics with Randomly Generated Neural Networks"
+This code accompanies the manuscript: Geiss, A., Ma, P-L, Singh, B., and Hardin, J. C., (2022) "Emulating Aerosol Optics with Randomly Generated Neural Networks"

 ## Required Packages